-After a chance invitation by a Thai friend to join her in offering food to the Buddhist Monks at Serpentine’s Forest Monastery he became inspired by their monastic way of life.
-Several years later after developing and understanding the importance of meditation he decided to take up the training to become a monk.
+After a chance invitation by a Thai friend to join her in offering food to the Buddhist monks at Serpentine’s Forest Monastery, Venerable Mudu became inspired by the monastic way of life.
+Several years later after developing and understanding the importance of meditation and renunciation, he decided to take up the training to become a Buddhist monk.

-On 6th January 2014, after completing the two year trial and preliminary training, Venerable Mudu received the higher ordination as a full Buddhist monk (under his teacher and preceptor, the Venerable Ajahn Brahm) at Bodhinyana Buddhist Monastery, Serpentine, Western Australia.
-Over the past few years Venerable Mudu has begun to provide meditation instruction at the Buddhist Society of WA (BSWA) and also teaches regularly at Karnet Prison Farm.
+On 6th January 2014, after completing the two year trial and preliminary training, Venerable Mudu received the higher ordination as a fully ordained Bhikkhu under his teacher and preceptor, Ajahn Brahm at Bodhinyana Buddhist Monastery.
+Over the past few years Venerable Mudu has begun to provide meditation instruction at the Buddhist Society of WA (BSWA) and has also taught regularly at Karnet Prison Farm.

-Previously Venerable Mudu was residing at Bodhinyana Buddhist Monastery along with his fellow monastic community of approximately 25 monks.
-The monks at Bodhinyana Monastery enjoy a simple peaceful life of solitude with few possessions; a self-paced meditation practice; share one main meal a day and live in harmony with nature.
+Before coming to Albany, Venerable Mudu was residing at Bodhinyana Buddhist Monastery along with his fellow monastic community of approximately 25 monks.
+The monks at Bodhinyana enjoy a simple peaceful life of solitude with few possessions; a self-paced meditation practice; share one main meal a day and live in harmony with each other and nature.